minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 `HangmanCanvas`.
 Note that you should not add any more `public` methods to `HangmanCanvas` (adding `private` helper methods is fine though).

 The implementation of `HangmanCanvas` should be reasonably straightforward.
+`displayWord` should update the label showing the user's current guess of the word, with dashes in place of the letters that haven't been guessed yet.
+`noteIncorrectGuess` should draw the next limb of the hangman and add the character guessed to to the label of incorrect characters.

 Although the sizes of the scaffold and the various body parts are given to you, their positions are not specified, so you will have to do some arithmetic to calculate the coordinates.
 The center line of the body should be centered horizontally on the screen, and the scaffold should be displayed a bit